+Introduction to Machine Learning, Spring 2016

-Machine Learning and Computational Statistics, Fall 2014 Problem Set 4: VC dimension & Decision trees Due: Friday, March 7, 2014 at 5pm (sent to jj1192@nyu.edu)
+Problem Set 4: VC dimension & Decision trees Due: Sunday, March 6, 2016 at 10pm (upload to NYU Classes.)

+Important: See problem set policy on the course web site.

 Instructions.
-See problem set policy on the course web site.
 You must show all of your work and be rigorous in your writeups to obtain full credit.
-Your answers to the below questions, including plots and all code that you write for this assignment, should be e-mailed as a PDF document to Mick Jermsurawong.
+Your answers to the below, plots, and all code that you write for this assignment should be uploaded to NYU Classes.